rlibaert

 }

 With this simple file, we are creating a reproducible, shareable, disposable, portable, isolated & secure development environment, which is versioned and bundled along our project.
+This example can seem quite trivial, but the specification is very comprehensive, allowing you to further configure the development environment and install tools, libraries or even editor extensions.

 Fedora Silverblue